amadeuspzs/esp8266-temperature-humidity/README.md

 Tested with:

 1. MCP1700 **current preferred regulator**
-2. TPS62203 _switching so fiddly to get right_
+2. TPS62203 _high frequency switching too fiddly to implement stably_

 End goal is to print the smallest PCB + battery package and 3D print a case for discrete deployment.